-Your Deposit Date — We process room assignments in batches, starting with the students with the very earliest deposit dates.
+Your Deposit Date — We process room assignments in batches, starting with the students with the earliest deposit dates.
 If you have an early deposit date, it's pretty likely that your roommate will too.

 Your Room Type Preferences — While the vast majority of first-year students will be assigned to a double room or apartment, there are a small number of triples and quads available.
 Due to the popularity of triples and quads, we usually fill these spaces exclusively with students who request them.
 Likewise, there are only a handful of singles available for first-year students and these usually fill up very quickly.

-If there is a particular person that you would like to live with, just make sure to do the following things:
+If there is a particular person that you would like to live with, make sure to do the following things:

 - Trade Andrew IDs and confirm your roommate request.
 Roommates can request and confirm each other through the Housing Application.
 In order to request a roommate, both roommates must start a housing application and complete the Roommate Profile step.
 If your roommate didn't complete this step of the application yet, ask him or her to let you know once it's complete, so that you can go back into the application to request each other.